cheatsnake/botyard/docs/installation.md

 3. Setup environment variables

     Next you need an `.env` file with some secret keys.
-We have prepared a script that will generate it for you by the command below:
+You can create it manually reading [this](./configuration.md#environment-variables), or use a prepared script that will generate it for you by the command below:

     ```sh
     make init-env
     ```

-    > See full reference about environment [here](./configuration.md/#environment-variables).

 4. Change the standard configuration (optional)